-Last year, flooding in the UK cost the government and insurers billions of pounds in emergency repairs, not to mention untold misery for the homeowners who lost their homes and all its contents to storm damage.
+Flooding in the UK costs the government and insurers billions of pounds in emergency repairs every year, not to mention untold misery for the homeowners who lose their homes and all its contents to storm damage.

-Although there has been a huge effort to improve community defences against storms and flooding, many homes and businesses are still vulnerable should the UK be faced with the same adverse weather conditions this year.
+Although there has been a huge effort to improve community defences against storms and flooding, many homes and businesses are still vulnerable should the UK be faced with worsening adverse weather conditions every year.

-However, there are a number of things you can do to protect your home from flooding and to stay prepared should the weather take a turn.
-Here, we’ve covered the things you need to know to protect your home against flood damage this year.
+There are a number of things you can do to protect your home from flooding and to stay prepared should your home be in a high risk area.
+Here, we’ve covered the things you need to know to best protect your home against the worst damage flooding can cause.

 Consider stocking up on sandbags and storing them in an easily accessible place in the event of flooding.
 Sandbags are a great defence to protect your home against flooding, absorbing the excess water rather than allow it to run freely into your home, so if you know your house is in a prime area for flooding, having these on hand is essential.